 The Associate Dean of Graduate Studies is officially the instructor of record in all 1290R courses and is responsible for assigning the grades as well as establishing the courses with the College of International & Extended Studies each semester.
 Departments should not attempt to add 1290R courses on their own.
-To retroactively add a 1290R course, a "late" add form, available at http://www.sjsu.edu/registrar/docs/LateEnroll-PostCensus-Retro.pdf, should be filled out (without instructor name) and either scanned and emailed or dropped off to the Associate Dean of Graduate Studies, who will sign it and return the signed copy by email to the student.
-The student should make payment for this class at the Bursar's window and then submit the proof of payment and the add form to the Registrar's counter at the Student Services Center.
+To retroactively add a 1290R course requires the student to complete an online Enrollment & Grade for Retroactive 1290R Requests form, available at www.sjsu.edu/registrar/forms, and payment of associated tuition and fees.